 Here’s your survival guide to a fit and healthy pregnancy body:

 Changes to the body during pregnancy

 There are several changes that happen to a woman’s body during pregnancy that can make some exercises uncomfortable.
 There will be a shift in weight distribution as the baby grows and the belly starts to expand.
 This can make balance and coordination more difficult than usual.
 Add to this the effects of the hormone relaxin, which causes ligaments and joints to loosen in preparation for childbirth, and women can feel a lot less stable and more prone to injuries than normal.

 What exercises can I do?

 Pregnancy doesn’t mean you shouldn’t exercise at all.
-While I wouldn’t recommend high-intensity activities, anything done at a low or moderate intensity should be fine if you were reasonably active before pregnancy.
+I wouldn’t recommend high-intensity activities.
+Anything done at a low or moderate intensity should be fine if you were reasonably active before pregnancy.

-Walking is one of the most popular forms of exercise for pre- and post-natal women as it has minimal risk, but improves strength and cardiovascular fitness.
-Cycling is also a great cardiovascular workout, and can be done on a stationary bike later in pregnancy when balance may become an issue.
+Walking is one of the most popular forms of exercise for pre- and post-natal women.
+It has minimal risk, but improves strength and cardiovascular fitness.
+Cycling is also a great cardiovascular workout.
+Pregnant women can cycle on a stationary bike later in pregnancy when balance may become an issue.

 I always encourage light resistance training to prepare the body for when the baby arrives.
 Lifting and carrying a baby when you have no upper body strength can be tough, but if you’ve toned your arms during pregnancy it will seem much easier.
 Use light weights to work your biceps, triceps and shoulders, and stop exercising if you feel dizzy or unwell at any time.